-The website is subject to: technical, search, usability and marketing audits.
-Auditing requires special knowledge, therefore, it is better to attract professionals to conduct it.
+The website is subject to technical, search, usability and marketing audits.
+Auditing requires specialized knowledge; therefore, it is better to attract professionals to conduct it.

-The time frame and total cost of implementing the recommendations will become clear after the audit.
+The time frame and total cost of implementing the recommendations will become apparent after the audit.
 Then you can consider the tools to promote a restaurant online.

 You must be present online on all related resources.
-The traffic of these resources can be different, the presence can be paid, or free, but in any case, choose at least 30-40 websites.
+The traffic of these resources can be different, the listing can be for a fee, or free, but in any case, choose at least 30-40 websites.
 The amount of information posted will be different.
-Paid resources practice 2 payment schemes:
+Paid resources practice two payment schemes:

 - a paid promo package;

-- or take % from the check of guests they bring to your place.
+- or take % from the check of the guests they bring to your place.

-Do not forget that in order to effectively attract guests to your restaurant, employees of a paid resource must be trained and have all relevant information about the restaurant.
-To do this, establish contact, be sure to send news about the restaurant to the mail and invite people to tasting in the restaurant.
+Do not forget that to effectively attract guests to your restaurant, employees of a paid resource must be trained and have all the relevant information about the restaurant.
+To do this, establish contact, be sure to send news about the restaurant to the mail and invite people to taste in the restaurant.
 Only a product-aware person can promote your place well.

 Placing restaurants on Google maps

-This is absolutely free.
-It is aimed at promoting companies and places among users who are looking for a suitable establishment nearby, using Google maps.
-You can fill in a full description and show reviews from many popular resources.
+That is free and aims to promote companies and places among users who are looking for a suitable establishment nearby, using Google maps.
+You can fill in a full description and show reviews from many favorite resources.

 Google AdWords promotion

-These are advertisements that are shown in Google search and on websites that host contextual advertising from Google.
-This is a paid service, requiring money and special training.
-You can use an agency to set it up, but if you lack budget, you can do it yourself.
+These are advertisements that are shown in Google and on websites that host contextual advertising from Google.
+That is a paid service, requiring money and specialized training.
+You can use an agency to set it up, but if you lack a budget, you can do it yourself.
 You will have to spend time on training, but you will have an understanding sooner or later.
-Thus in the future this task will take you much less time to complete.
+Thus in the future, this task will take you much less time to complete.

-It is not enough just to pay and place an ad.
+It is not enough to pay and place an ad.
 You need to stand out, and you have 3 seconds for this (the average decision-making time of a visitor seeing an ad).
 You need to make an attractive commercial offer: come up with a promotion that will attract potential guests.
-This may be a delicious offer, event, or a special feature.
+That may be a good offer, event, or a unique feature.

 Monitor your ad performance daily with Google Analytics.
 Prepare several ads (2-3 items), try each during the week, identify the most effective ones.

 The time to reach the effect with Google AdWords depends on the specific task.
-If you need to draw maximum attention to a specific event with an exact date, it is advisable to promote for one month.
-If your restaurant has a unique summer terrace, it makes sense to promote for all 3 summer months (depending on your climate).
+If you need to draw maximum attention to a particular event with an exact date, it is advisable to promote for one month.
+If your restaurant has a unique summer terrace, it makes sense to encourage for all three summer months (depending on your climate).
 If you want to promote banquet services, the period of seasonal demand is the best.